ryanbates1990/dnd/Nightmare and the Nexus/Slygarten/Atrani.md

 - Patrons often include nobles, diplomats, and distinguished travelers.
 Notable guests: Lord Reginald, Lady Genevieve, Sir Percival, Countess Elara.

 "Welcome to The Ivory Retreat, how can I help you?"

+## A3 - Ivorybane Legal Services

+> Ivorybane Legal Services is an esteemed establishment that offers legal services to the city's elite.
+The exterior boasts intricately carved pillars and a grand entrance adorned with the scales of justice.
+As you step into The Gilded Court, you are enveloped in an aura of sophistication and privilege.
+It is quiet.
+You hear soft speaking but predominantly the sound of shoes on a marble floor.
+Clients await their appointments surrounded by tasteful artwork and shelves of legal tomes.
+Upon entrance, you have garnered the attention of a secretary (`Jennifer`), eager to help.

+- **Senior Advocate:** Lady Seraphina Ivorybane (elf), a highly respected, but stiff, legal expert with a reputation for both integrity and flexibility.

+**Legal Services Offered:**
+1. **Litigation Support:** The Gilded Court handles civil and criminal cases, representing clients in the city's highest courts.
+2. **Legal Consultations:** Individuals seek advice on matters of inheritance, property disputes, and legal intricacies.
+3. **Contract Drafting:** Skilled scribes and advocates create meticulous legal documents, from marriage contracts to business agreements.

+**Opportunity for Bribery:**
+- **Shadowed Corridors:** Whispers abound of discreet corridors leading to the offices of certain clerks and judges.
+A perceptive individual might catch wind of opportunities to influence legal outcomes through less-than-legal means.